Best tourist attraction spots in Budapest

 Best time to visit: This site doesn’t depend on the season so you can visit at any time it’s open!
 Its daily open timings are from 10 am to 8:00 pm.

 An island needs no introduction as it is by far the most hyped tourist location.
-You can find this 2.5 km long island in the centre of Danube.
+You can find this 2.5 km long island in the center of Danube.
 Once you reach there, you will be provided with golf carts, pedal carts, and self-powered vehicles to explore the island.

 People also get a jogging spot of 8.5 km running track away from the cities.
 But the best thing you can find here is the music fountain.
 You will see the water dance in rhythm with the music.
 Other things you can enjoy here are the small aviary that serves injured water birds.